 Start with a clean slate

-When considering how to arrange living room furniture, the best way is to remove everything from the room and start fresh, points out Michelle Harrison-McAllister, one of San Diego’s premier interior designers and owner of Michelle Harrison Design
+When considering how to arrange living room furniture, the best way is to remove everything from the room and start fresh, which is what Michelle Harrison-McAllister, one of San Diego’s premier interior designers and owner of Michelle Harrison Design, told us.

 Build your room around your lifestyle

 Then, go from there.
-For example, how would you like to utilize the space and what activities occur in that room?
+For example, how would you like to use the space and what activities occur in that room?
 For example, if you have children and don’t do a lot of entertaining, you probably want to take that into consideration and avoid designing a more formal space.

 Find your focal point